 - Swimming is not allowed at Plitvice Lakes, so if you want to swim, Krka is the place to go!

-Where to Eat Dinner: Diocletian’s Wine House in a small alley near the Silver Gate.
-A beautiful Roman girl awaits you in front of the restaurant to guide you to your table, adding a special ambience to your romantic dinner out.
+Where to Eat in Split: Diocletian’s Wine House in a small alley near the Silver Gate.
+A beautiful Roman girl awaits you in front of the restaurant to guide you to your table, adding a special ambiance to your romantic dinner out.

 - Address: Julija Nepota 4, 21000, Split, Croatia